Camel Milk Baby FormulaUpdated: April 12, 2017Raw Milk and Childcare

 Camel milk is much lower in fat than cow or goat milk.
 50% lower in fact.
 This is not a trivial difference!

 As a result, it is critically important to make sure you add additional cream to the homemade formula.
-The amount of cream added is included in the recipe instructions (click here for the full recipe plus video).
+The amount of cream added is included in the recipe instructions.
 This is necessary to ensure that homemade formula made with camel milk nutritionally matches human breastmilk as closely as possible.
 Not adding additional cream would make camel milk formula too low in fat in comparison with breastmilk.

 Sourcing Camel Cream for Baby Formula?